MGabr/sparklet-hdfs/README.md

 # Sparklet-HDFS
-> A small Spark cluster, running in standalone mode or on YARN and a Hadoop cluster, running in pseudo distributed mode.
+> A small Spark cluster, running in standalone mode or on a pseudo distributed YARN cluster, both with HDFS.
 Suitable for testing and development.

 > [Sparklet](https://github.com/unchartedsoftware/sparklet) extended to support YARN and HDFS